emirhandemir922/AspTutorial/README.md

   Place order button reduces the stock of the specific product with the amount that the user wants

 -Orders.aspx page to track the given orders to that time from the signed-in user such as product name, quantity, total price, date-time etc.

+  In this page user can leave a comment and/or rate the product if the orderStatus is "Delivered"